-Keep up with the latest developments and find out what's new in FEMA flood hazard mapping and the Risk Mapping, Assessment and Planning (Risk MAP) program using the information on this page.
-You can also sign up for e-mail updates on flood hazard mapping products and tools to identify flood risk and the latetst activities on flood mapping efforts.
+Keep up with the latest developments and activities in FEMA's flood hazard mapping program, Risk Mapping, Assessment and Planning (Risk MAP), using the information on this page.
+This page is for various stakeholders interested in learning new flood hazard mapping products and tools to identify flood risk and the latetst activities on flood mapping efforts.

 Through its Risk MAP program, FEMA continually releases new flood maps and data, giving communities nationwide access to helpful, authoritative data that they can use to make decisions about flood risk.